 Autism Spectrum Disorders

-The specialized assessment and individualized training that we offer help our clients to achieve a better understand and participate in their world, enabling them to make conscience choices that will move them towards personal growth, learning and independence.
+The specialized assessment and individualized training that we offer help our clients to achieve a better understanding and ability to participate in their world enabling them to make conscience choices that will move them towards personal growth, learning and independence.